 Get the dough out of the fridge about an hour before you start to work in earnest.
-Cut the ball into three pieces and roll each out into a long string about 1/4 inch in diameter.
+Cut the ball into three pieces and roll each out into a long string about 3/4ths to 1 inch in diameter.
 Then pull pieces of dough off this string by hand.
 Each piece should be maybe 1/2 an inch long.
 You can use a dough blade or a knife for this, but after you get good at it the pulling method is easier.
 If the dough is right the pieces should come off with a loud snap.
 Now squish them into small rounds with the heel of your hand, so they look like this:

 Filling, Stage 2

 Now finish the filling by adding the cabbage.
 You want to add the cabbage last and then assemble immediately.
 The reason you want to do this is if you add the cabbage too soon and then let the meat sit, it will fall apart later.
 So, for one pound of pork add about 2 to 3 cups of the chopped cabbage from before depending on how much you like.
 Mix it into the meat.
-Then add a few tablespoons of cabbage juice.
+Then add a few teaspoons of cabbage juice.
 You want to get the filling to be a moist paste, but not too wet.
 So add the juice slowly until you get a feel for when the filling is right.
 It should look like this:

 Now you are ready for assembly.